Ma-Marcinowski/Identificational-Model/README.md

          * Categorical crossentropy at the author-identification layer (softmax activation);

-         * Binary crossentropy at the features-extraction layer (sigmoid activation).
+         * Binary crossentropy at the features-identification layer (sigmoid activation).

        * Initial dropout rate - 0.1.

 * #### 12.3.
 Training and testing results:

-    * Training lasted - ??? epochs.
+    * Training lasted - 90 epochs.

     * Training and testing log is available at the /Logs/Model_v3.0_Log.csv.